-Christine Clancy is in her third season as the head coach of the Washington and Lee women's basketball program.
+Christine Clancy will be in her sixth season as the head coach of the Washington and Lee women's basketball program in the 2017-18 season.

 In her first season at the helm of the program, Clancy led a W&L team picked to finish last in the Old Dominion Athletic Conference to the No. 8 seed out of 12 teams for the conference tournament.
 The Generals won a first round contest before falling to top-seeded Eastern Mennonite, 68-58, in the quarterfinals.
 W&L finished with a 9-16 overall record and finished among the league leaders in scoring defense and field goal percentage defense.
 Clancy mentored Katy Wilson '13 to Second Team All-ODAC honors and she was also named the ODAC Scholar-Athlete of the Year.